 We are in the process of developing such a site in an urban, medium-sized market.
 In this case, the communities’ needs are complicated by the complexity of the site directly adjacent to a major state highway; with a traditional affluent neighborhood on one side and a major college campus on the other.
 Both communities have current needs that aren’t fully met and the opportunity to pull in additional traffic from the freeway is too lucrative to pass up.
 This provides a complex and unique context that demands a solution that appeals to a diverse customer base with enticing, flexible, and evolving options for retail, food, and entertainment.

 Why would we do this additional complex work?
 As most companies are committing to climate change initiatives and the corresponding requirements pertaining to responsible development, we must also respond as the composite of those tenants.
 A sophisticated customer base is demanding environmentally responsible actions from brands and individual retailers.
 Large scale boycotts and shifting customer loyalties to brands can quickly affect the bottom lines of even well-established companies.
 The public viewpoint, accelerated by social media like TikTok, is constantly reacting and rating retailers and retail properties overall.

 The timeframe for assessing and aggressively responding to whole mixed-use developments and determining their impact on the community, whether positive or negative, is increasing in pace.
 It is easier for a single brand to react and correct course in order to comply with customer demands in that regard.

 All of this sounds scary, but it doesn’t have to be.
-Mixed-use developments > need to find ways to be more nimble, flexible, and capable of evolution. > > Over our next four blogs, trends 2 – 5 will explore a variety of ways to > accomplish those goals, but you can connect with PAE to discuss any of these > topics at any time!
+Mixed-use developments need to find ways to be more nimble, flexible, and capable of evolution.

+Over our next four blogs, trends 2 – 5 will explore a variety of ways to accomplish those goals, but you can connect with Progressive AE to discuss any of these topics at any time!